 Taking the vision statement and goals into consideration, Map 2 illustrates the recommended development pattern for the plan area.
 The basic premise is to guide growth and development in a way that protects the area's unique character, yet allows for appropriate infill development that compliments the existing built-up environment.
-The plan strategically places mixed use and moderate to high density residential development within the Mixed-Use Activity Center, and mainly low density and moderate density residential in the Wedge area.
-The plan concept also highlights pedestrian zones, and locations for improved pedestrian crossings within the Activity Center.
-The concept plan is further detailed in the following Land Use, Community Design, Transportation, Infrastructure & Public Facilities, and Natural Environment policies.
+The plan strategically places mixed use and moderate to high density residential development within the Mixed Use Activity Center, and mainly low density and moderate density residential in the Wedge area.
+The plan concept also indicates the importance of providing a good pedestrian network in Activity Centers by showing conceptual pedestrian crossings within a portion of the Activity Center.
+The concept plan is refined by the following Land Use, Community Design, Transportation, Infrastructure & Public Facilities, and Natural Environment policies.

-View headed south of Park Road Activity Center.
+View headed south in Park Woodlawn Mixed Use Activity Center.